Intuitionistic type theory: Martin-Löf type theories

 MLTT72 was presented in a 1972 preprint that has now been published.
-That theory had one universe V and no identity types.
-The universe was "predicative" in the sense that the dependent product of a family of objects from V over an object that was not in V such as, for example, V itself, was not assumed to be in V. The universe was à la Russell's Principia Mathematica, i.e., one would write directly "T∈V" and "t∈T" (Martin-Löf uses the sign "∈" instead of modern ":") without the additional constructor such as "El".
+That theory had one universe V and no identity types (=-types).
+The universe was "predicative" in the sense that the dependent product of a family of objects from V over an object that was not in V such as, for example, V itself, was not assumed to be in V. The universe was à la Russell's Principia Mathematica, i.e., one would write directly "T∈V" and "t∈T" (Martin-Löf uses the sign "∈" instead of modern ":") without an added constructor such as "El".